kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 val softDrink: SoftDrink = softDrinkBox.retrieve
 {% endhighlight %}

-On the other hand, if the user would like to use contravariant subtyping then he would have made `retrieve` method mostly unusable.
+On the other hand, if the user would have liked to use contravariant subtyping using use-site variance then he would have made the method `retrieve` mostly unusable.
 That is, any type safety would be gone.
-User could only retrieve
+User could only retrieve something like `Any`.

-The compiler wouldn't be able to figure out the correct return type of the retrieve method.

 {% highlight scala %}
 val softDrinkBox: Box[_ >: SoftDrink] = new Box()
 softDrinkBox.put(new Cola)
-// type mismatch; found : _$2 required: SoftDrink
-// val softDrink: SoftDrink = softDrinkBox.retrieve
+// can't retrieve and assign to type SoftDrink val softDrinkMaybe: Any = softDrinkBox.retrieve
 {% endhighlight %}

 Java programmers sometimes have to make a collection like `java.util.List` covariant or contravariant in its type parameter.
-The same issues as with `Box` class apply there.
+The same issues as with `Box` class apply in this case.

 {% highlight java %}
-// you can't put elements into numbersCov but only retrieve them final java.util.List<? extends Number> numbersCov;
+// you can't put elements into numbersCov but only retrieve them final java.util.List<? extends Number> numbersCov = getCovList();
+// only null can be put in
+numbersCov.add(null);
+final Number n = numbersCov.get(0);

-// you can put elements into numbersContr but can't retrieve them final java.util.List<? super Number> numbersContr;
+// you can put elements into numbersContr but can't retrieve them final java.util.List<? super Number> numbersContr = getContrList();
+numbersContr.add(5);
+// can be only assigned to Object final Object o = numbersContr.get(0);
 {% endhighlight %}

-The fact that use-site variance can make some functionality of the type completely unusable is very bad.
-It makes code unintuitive.
+The fact that use-site variance can make some functionality of the type completely unusable can suprise a lot of users (programmers).
 With declaration-site variance, Scala compiler makes sure that variance annotations are only used when it makes sense, that is, only if they add more flexibility for the user.
 Finally, declaration-site variance makes APIs and code much cleaner than use-site variance.

 ## Summary ##

-Covariance and contravariance are something that many take for granted.
-It is especially relevant now because of the functional style programming that has gained a lot of popularity in the recent years.
-If covariance and contravariance would be suddenly turned off then a lot of code wouldn't compile any more.

 It is important that both library developers and users understand concepts of covariance and contravariance.
-Covariance and contravariance makes libraries more flexible and lets their users achieve more functionality with less code.
+Correct use of variance makes libraries more flexible and lets their users achieve more functionality with less code.

-From the perspective of library developer it is easiest to remember that covariant type parameter should be most often used as output type and contravariant type parameter as input type.
-If you want to use type parameter as both input and output type, then it should be invariant.
+From the perspective of library developer it is easiest to remember that covariant type parameter should be most often used as output type (in producers) and contravariant type parameter as input type (in consumers).
+If type parameter has to be used as both output and input type then it should be invariant.
+However, remember that there are exceptions, for example, covariant type parameter can be used as method input type if lower bound is used.

 From the perspective of library user it is best to remember rules below.
-First covariant subtyping.
+First, covariant subtyping.

 {% highlight scala %}
 // Covariant subtyping (Vending machine metaphore)